Quick Summary

 3. Streamlined Communication

-Delivery time windows play a pivotal role in facilitating this seamless communication between businesses and their customers.
+Delivery time windows play a pivotal role in facilitating this smooth communication between businesses and their customers.

 The provision of Estimated Time of Arrivals (ETAs) or real-time tracking updates transforms the delivery process into a transparent and interactive experience.